nivgold/TTAD/ttad/research_code/README.md

 ## Abstract

-> Anomaly detection is a well-known task that involves the identification of abnormal events that occur relatively infrequently.
-Methods for improving anomaly detection performance have been widely studied.
-However, no studies utilizing test-time augmentation (TTA) for anomaly detection in tabular data have been performed.
-TTA involves aggregating the predictions of several synthetic versions of a given test sample; TTA produces different points of view for a specific test instance and might decrease its prediction bias.
-We propose the Test-Time Augmentation for anomaly Detection (TTAD) technique, a TTA-based method aimed at improving anomaly detection performance.
-TTAD augments a test instance based on its nearest neighbors; various methods, including the k-Means centroid and SMOTE methods, are used to produce the augmentations.
-Our technique utilizes a Siamese network to learn an advanced distance metric when retrieving a test instance's neighbors.
-Our experiments show that using our TTA technique significantly improves the performance of anomaly detection algorithms, as evidenced by the higher AUC results achieved on all datasets evaluated.
-Specifically, we observed average improvements of 0.037 AUC (3.7\%) using Autoencoder, 0.016 AUC (1.6\%) using OC-SVM, and 0.023 AUC (2.3\%) using LOF.
+> Test-time augmentation (TTA) involves aggregating the predictions of several synthetic versions of a given test sample.
+TTA produces different points of view for a specific test instance and might decrease its prediction bias.
+Anomaly Detection is a well-known task that involves identifying abnormal events that occur relatively infrequently and can have dangerous consequences.
+There exist no studies that utilize TTA for tabular anomaly detection.
+We propose the Test-Time Augmentation for anomaly Detection (TTAD) technique - a TTA-based method to improve anomaly detection performance.
+TTAD augments a test instance based on its nearest neighbors while using multiple methods to produce the augmentations, including a trained k-Means centroids' and SMOTE.
+Our approach utilizes a Siamese Network to learn an advanced distance metric when retrieving a test instance's neighbors.
+We show that the anomaly detector that uses our TTA approach achieves significantly higher AUC results for all evaluated datasets.

 ## Repository Files